|

 WHAT ARE THE GENERAL CLOSING COSTS?

 There are other costs beside your down payment associated with purchasing a home.
-First- time homebuyers have to take into consideration closing costs such as:
+First- time homebuyers have to

 - Fees charged for obtaining a mortgage.